-For anyone who is becoming a contractor, you will be working on a business-to-business basis and therefore will have to use an Umbrella Company or set up your own Personal Limited Company.
+Contractors work on a business-to-business basis and therefore have to use an Umbrella Company or set up your own Personal Limited Company.

 An Umbrella Company is a service that is used by multiple contractors at the same time.
 The Umbrella Company will manage everything on your behalf and process your salary payments, including the deduction of taxes.
 This is normally the best option for first-time contractors, people considering contracting in the short-term or contractors who want to focus on their work without having to worry about the administrative burden.

 A Personal Limited Company is a type of privately held small business entity that is only used by the contractor who set it up.
 They are normally set up for someone who is considering contracting in the long term or for contractors who earn high daily rates.
 They are the most tax efficient way of working and gives you more control.
 However, there are more administrative duties associated with this way of working, which is time consuming compared to an Umbrella Company.

 Yes, contractors will typically earn more than permanent employees.
 The reason for this is that they are experienced in their field and therefore can charge a higher daily rate.
 They also pay less in taxes and are also able to deduct their expenses.

 Will I Have To Do My Own Taxes and Accounts?